 - Draw four

-- When you have both played four cards, deal each player eight more from stock and
+- When you have both played four cards, deal each player four more from stock and

 continue as before till the square contains sixteen cards face up.
 This completes

 - When the first level is complete, deal the remaining cards out so each player has eight in hand.
 The leader to the second half of the game is the player with the higher score at the end of the first half, or, if equal, whoever played last to Level One.
 From now on, at each turn you play your next card on top of a face-up card in Level One, which is then turned face down and rotated 90 degrees to show that it cannot be played on again.
 (For example, in the diagram (right), Level Two has been started with 5 and 6.)
 Scores are made as before, but now with an additional penalty.
 If you play a card on top of a card it matches by rank or suit, your opponent scores 10 times that particular value, in addition to any other scores that may be made for matching cards adjacent to or in line with it.
 You will note that the last card of all is forced, as there is only one original card left to play it on.